Mar Thoma Syrian Church: Relationship with Malabar Independent Syrian church

 There is a historic relationship between Mar Thoma Syrian Church and Malabar Independent Syrian Church, although the doctrinal positions are not mutually accepted in full.
-Church of Thozhiyoor (Anjoor) and its primates have come in rescue of Malankara church many times.
+Church of Thozhiyoor (Anjoor) and its primates have come in rescue of Malankara church multiple times.
 After the demise of Pulikkottil Joseph Dionysious (Mar Thoma X) and Punnathra Geevarghese Dionysious, Kidangan Geevarghese Philoxinos of Thozhiyoor Church reigned as Malankara Metropolitan as per the Royal Proclamation and returned the title back to Malankara Church without any claim after consecrating Punnathra Geevarghese Dionysious and Cheppad Geevarghese mar Dionysious for Malankara church.
 Similarly in 1863 Malankara Metropolitan Mathews Athanasious defended Thozhiyoor Church as an Independent Syrian Church in Madras High Court against Euyakim Koorilos Design to subordinate the Thozhiyoor Church under Antioch.
 From that verdict onwards Church of Thozhiyoor came to be known as Malabar Independent Syrian Church.
 When the Metropolitan Thomas Athanasius died without consecrating a successor in 1893, it was the Metropolitan of the Thozhiyoor Church who consecrated Metropolitan Titus I Mar Thoma, and helped the Mar Thoma Church in a serious crisis.
 Mar Thoma Metropolitans have since then helped in consecrating the Metropolitans of Thozhiyoor Church and vice versa.
-According to the constitution of the Thozhiyoor Church, when difficulties arise the Thozhiyoor Church should seek the advice and guidance of the Mar Thoma Metropolitan despite the fact that either Church has no authority over the other.
+According to the constitution of the Thozhiyoor Church, when difficulties arise the Thozhiyoor Church should seek the advice and guidance of the Mar Thoma Metropolitan despite the fact that either church has no authority over the other.
 Thus the relation between the Thozhiyoor Church and Mar Thoma Church is unique.
 The centenary of the fraternal relationship between the two Churches was celebrated in the Sabha Mandalam on 14 September 1994.

 Relationship with Malankara Orthodox Syrian Church

 Malankara Mar Thoma Syrian Church and Malankara Orthodox Syrian Church have the same Malankara antiquity and heritage that dates back to Saint Thomas' mission in Kerala, as well as West Syriac St James liturgical traditions dating back to the Puthenkoor faction.

-These churches are often referred as Swadeshi Churches as both have their spiritual and temporal leaders based within Kerala, India unlike many other Christian Churches of Kerala.
+These churches are often referred as Swadeshi churches as both have their spiritual and temporal leaders based within Kerala, India unlike some other Christian Churches of Kerala.
 However, there is no official Holy communion relationship between both the churches.

 At the same time, both clergy and laity come together in matters of social and public concern.

-Ecumenical worship services during Christmas season is common outside Kerala among the diaspora, and also at many places within Kerala.
+Ecumenical worship services during Christmas season is common outside Kerala among the diaspora, and also at a number of places within Kerala.

-Marriages between the members of the two Churches are very common given the mutual historical privileged caste status of Kerala Syrian Christian community, although ecclesiastical authorities like to discourage such alliances and may not grant proper documents.
+Marriages between the members of the two churches are common given the mutual historical privileged caste status of Kerala Syrian Christian community, although ecclesiastical authorities like to discourage such alliances and may not grant proper documents.

 Leaders of both churches have held ecumenical dialogues to discuss their differences in theology, traditions or practices that still remain pending clarification for mutual recognition, joint theological education and research, and communion; such efforts remain ongoing.

-There are many church leaders in both the churches who are widely respected across the larger Syrian Christian community, irrespective of their individual affiliation.
+There are a number of church leaders in both the churches who are respected across the larger Syrian Christian community, irrespective of their individual affiliation.